Documentation Index

 If no explicit context (for example, department) is defined, recommendations are generated based on default catalog settings.

-For shops with multiple departments (such as menswear, womenswear, or kidswear), it is recommended to always provide the appropriate context to ensure relevant results—especially for general placements such as homepages or basket pages.
+For shops with multiple departments (such as menswear, womenswear, or kidswear), always provide the appropriate context to ensure relevant results — especially for general placements such as homepages or basket pages.

 Getting Started